QuantumFusion-network/spec/docs/PolkaVM/smart_contract_storage.md

 #### Option #1: For list storated data of the currenct smart contract.
 All returned values are non-mutable.

-#### Option #2: For list storated data of the currenct smart contract of current caller.
+#### Option #2: For list storated data of the currenct smart contract of the current caller.
 All returned values are non-mutable.

 ```
 storage.list(limit, offset) :: storage.list(Option<u16>, Option<u16>) -> Vec<(Vec<u8>, Vec<u8>)>